 You are here:

-Co-financing means that countries contribute to the cost of Gavi-supported vaccines by procuring some of the required vaccine doses with non-Gavi funds.
-The level of required co-financing takes into account a country’s ability to pay and is dependent on its income (GNI) per capita.
+Co-financing means that countries contribute to the cost of Gavi-supported vaccines by financing some of the required vaccine doses.

 05 March 2013

 In December 2012, the Gavi Board approved a policy that allows tailored approaches to be applied to fragile states and time-limited responses to be extended to countries in short-term emergency situations, with the aim to improve or protect immunisation systems in Gavi-supported countries.
 The policy enables Gavi to work with our partners to strengthen our focus on countries that require more intensive support and attention.

 07 March 2011